 He progressed to bank robbery, and was subsequently sent to Pentridge Prison, where he forged a fierce reputation in Victoria’s toughest jail.
 He refused his work details, instigated a riot, and escaped twice (being recaptured both times).

 In a foreshadowing of future events, in one incident he even detonated a homemade bomb.

 The police punished Taylor's intransigence brutally.
 His hatred of authority, the police especially, became entrenched.

 After his release in 1978, Taylor appeared to have turned over a new leaf.

 Having performed in some stage plays while in prison, he took up acting, scoring a bit part in one episode of ‘Prisoner’.
 He then landed a job as a Commonwealth Youth Support officer, at a reform school in Mooroolbark.
 There he was meant to mentor other young people who had endured a tough start, and give them the benefit of his experience.

 Instead, he used his position to groom young criminals, who he moulded into his own personal gang.
 One of these young men was Craig Minogue.

 Over the next seven years Taylor’s gang, dubbed ‘The Animals’, successfully staged several bank robberies, while Taylor maintained his day job and clean-cut façade.

+The State Government then rushed through new laws, barring convicts involved in the death of police from parole eligibility.
 Victorian State Corrections Minister Gayle Tierney said, ‘We will ensure this man stays behind bars.’